humanmade/primary-category/README.md

 2. If Yoast SEO is active, it uses the primary category set by Yoast
 3. For posts with multiple categories, it returns the top-level parent category
 4. For single category posts, it returns that category
-5. The category text can be customized via the `_category_override` post meta field

 ### Block Name